prediction-platform/docs/docs/how-to-integrate-dapp.md

-# How to access the YC365 Dapp
+# How to integrate the YC365 Dapp

 ## Overview